 Let’s understand the Cheque received journal entry by assuming it’s from debtors.
 So, the two accounts here are Bank GL and Debtors GL.

-Real accounts comprise asset balances, and there are two accounts in this transaction.
 The Real account rule is to debit what comes in and credit what goes out.

-From the above, we can confirm that Cheque is coming in and the debtors’ balances are reducing.
+From the above, we can confirm that the Cheque is coming in and the debtors’ balances are reducing.
 Therefore, the journal entry is

 What’s an entry for insurance claims?